All Episodes

 Shows nine lights in what can be viewed as either a very large circular or boomerang object.

-Six in a cluster and one far off to the left.
+The other one has seven lights in it, six in a cluster and one far off to the left.

-That was taken in the far north part of Phoenix looking south by a noted local businessman that I'm not sure yet if we use his name on the radio but he's been on television so I'll say it's Mike Christian.
+That was taken in the far north part of Phoenix, looking south by a noted local businessman that I'm not sure yet if we use his name on the radio, but he's been on television, so I'll say it's Mike Christian.

 Okay.

-The other one was taken by a noted local professional woman who desires to remain anonymous at this time because of her,
+The other one was taken by a noted local professional woman who desires to remain anonymous at this time because of the field that she's in.

 Like the other videos, the lights came on and then they went off.